-If you are thinking of purchasing your first Fender Statocaster, here are a few helpful tips
+If you're thinking of buying your first Fender Stat, here are a few helpful tips.

-Seriously, if you purchased a brand new strat from Fender, you really have so many different models to choose from.
-You may or may not have just about enough to purchase a brand new Fender Strat (depending on prices in your local store).
-So, with so many choices, what is the right Strat for you?
-Ironically, only you can answer that question.
-The reason I say that is because more and more, the guitar you choose to purchase really depends on the style of music you play.
-Since I don’t know what kind of music you are into I have to assume that you have chosen a Stat because you are into music that is not too aggressive (i.e. very heavy Metal, for example:
+Seriously, if you’re thinking of buying a Stratocaster, you really do have many different models to choose from.
+You may or may not have enough to spend on a brand new Fender Strat (depending on prices in your local store) so, with the many choices, what is the right one for you?
+Ironically, only you can answer that question, because the guitar you choose really depends on the style of music you play, and your spending budget.

 - Rock and Roll

 - R&B / Soul